yifu0529/github.io/Pages/CV.md

 China National Renewable Energy Center July 2018 - Sep 2018
 - Research Intern in CREO team Beijing, China
 - China Renewable Energy Outlook (CREO) 2018 was published in COP 24 Climate Conference at the Danish State of Green pavilion & Chinese pavilion.
-- Developing the power system and heating optimization model for CREO 2018 (model software, data visualization and making infographics).
+- Developing the power system and heating optimization model for CREO 2018.